 Required Coding Skills

 The NEAR Protocol uses the Rust programming language.
 Rust is a user-friendly language that shows error messages to help developers write fast and safe code.

 The NEAR Protocol has three main parts: the account model, the sharding protocol, and the consensus protocol.
 The account model is a simple way to represent accounts and their balances.
 It also allows for different account development, such as regular, staking, and contracts.

 The sharding protocol is responsible for dividing the network into shards.
 It's designed to be scalable so that the network can grow as more users join.
-Meanwhile, the consensus protocol is responsible for approving transactions and keeping the network secure.
-When hiring crypto developers, go for candidates who understand how these three components work together on the platform.
+The consensus protocol is responsible for approving transactions and keeping the network secure.

 Cardano is a decentralized public blockchain and cryptocurrency project.
 It's fully open-source and the first blockchain platform to evolve out of a scientific philosophy and a research-first driven approach.

 The platform's mining process is environment-friendly and efficient.
 The two-layer core architecture allows for a separation of transaction settlement and computation.
 The latter gets done through a unique custom-built Proof-of-Stake algorithm called Ouroboros.